FAQ: Summer Social

 12. Um, I know smoking is bad for you, but I have a “friend” that wanted me to ask if we can smoke at camp?

 No smoking is allowed at camp.
 You can tell your “friend” that due to Camp’s insurance policy no smoking is allowed anywhere on the camp’s property.
+That includes vapes and electronic cigarettes.
 Only campfire smoke is allowed and the occasional burnt marshmallow.

 13. Can I stay overnight?